Demi-urge/menace_sandbox/vector_service/README.md

 python -m vector_service.download_model
 ```

-This fetches the model from Hugging Face and rewrites the bundled archive.
+This fetches the model from Hugging Face and rewrites the bundled archive,
+allowing operators to pre‑download or update the fallback model as needed.

 ## Safety filtering